 Was your car hit in a parking lot?
 Contact an experienced car accident lawyer in West Palm Beach

-If your car has been hit in a parking lot in Florida, an experienced car accident lawyer from Fetterman & Associates, PA, can help you prove fault and pursue full compensation for your damages.
+If your car has been hit in a parking lot in Florida, an experienced car accident lawyer from Fetterman Law can help you prove fault and pursue full compensation for your damages.
 Our attorneys have been representing accident victims across Florida for over 40 years, including complex parking lot accident cases.
 Contact us online or give us a call 561-845-2510 to schedule your free consultation today.